briankoser/sfc-listeners-guide/episodes/0169-the-lone-ranger-shoots-himself-in-the-foot-and-other-news.md

   - The Lone Ranger movie bombed
 stan_lee:
   - They invented Spider-Woman to prevent another company from making a ripoff Spider-Man
+take_that_science:
+  - Man throws his mother off a bridge claiming she is a clone

 last_listen: 2019-01-30
 recommendation: no